DirkSonguer/uwp-technocoid-v10/README.md

 - Clearing tracks should stop and clear the respective player.
 - The whole thing is slow and stutters / flickers.
 Maybe I'll fix that.
 - Add an option de- / activate Stretch="UniformToFill" to the UI.
-- Slider for video playback speed for each track?
 - Effects? https://code.msdn.microsoft.com/windowsapps/media-extensions-sample-7b466096
 - Webcam support?